Work towards creating a service that solves one whole problem for users, collaborating across organisational boundaries where necessary.

 Fragmented services are difficult to use, because users have to do the hard work to make sure they’re doing what’s expected of them.
 For example, working out which of several similar schemes they’re eligible for.
 Or choosing the right form to fill in out of several near-identical options.

-That doesn’t mean building big, complicated transactions that aren’t intuitive to use because they try to do too much.
+That does not mean building big, complicated transactions that are not intuitive to use because they try to do too much.

-And it doesn’t mean trying to fix everything at once.
+And it does not mean trying to fix everything at once.
 Start small, and deliver value to users incrementally and frequently.

 Just make sure the increments are part of a plan to bring related content and transactions together into a journey that makes sense to users, irrespective of which organisation they ‘belong’ to.
-Because users shouldn’t have to understand how government works in order to use public services.
+Because users should not have to understand how government works in order to use public services.